Thermodynamics of charged accelerating AdS black holes and holographic heat engines: The Charged accelerating AdS black hole and its thermodynamics

 In order to avoid the occurrence of negative tension defects, clearly we should require $0\leq\mu_+\leq\mu_{-}\leq1/4$.

 To obtain the correct thermodynamics, we should first select an appropriate normalized time~\cite{Gibbons:2005}.
-As far as metric~(\ref{c-metric}) is concerned, such a normalization of the time coordinate can be chosen such that it corresponds to the ``time" of an asymptotic observer, $\tau=\alpha{t}$, with $\alpha=\sqrt{1-A^2\ell^2}$~\cite{Anabalon:2018}.
-In the following discussions, we will try to formulate the exact expressions of the thermodynamic parameters for charged accelerating black holes with the normalized time $\tau$.
+As far as metric~(\ref{c-metric}) is concerned, such a normalization of the time coordinate can be chosen such that it corresponds to the "time" of an observer comoving with the charged accelerating black hole~\cite{Anabalon:2018-2}, i.e., $\tau=\alpha{t}$ with $\alpha=\sqrt{(1+A^2e^2)(1-A^2\ell^2-A^4\ell^2e^2)}$.
+In following discussions, we will try to formulate the exact expressions of the thermodynamic parameters for charged accelerating black holes in the frame of normalized time $\tau$.
+Now the thermodynamic mass can be directly obtained via the conformal methods~\cite{Ashtekar:1999,Das:2000}